-Keep in mind that if you have the Anet A8, it’s frame won’t allow such accelerations – it’s just poorly designed, and easily shakes along the X axis.
+Keep in mind that if you have the Anet A8 or similar, it’s frame won’t allow such accelerations – it’s just poorly designed, and easily shakes along the X axis.
 You might need to install some stability upgrades, but I’m not sure if it’s going to help much – that’s why I upgraded to AM8 with some custom touches from me.

 I highly recommend replacing the metal SK8UU housing for the linear bearings of the bed with printed ones.
 Not the bearings – just the housings.
 This will reduce your Y axis weight with more than 160g.
 If your extruder carriage uses metal SK8UU holders too, also replace them.
 This will save you more than 120g.
 All this is very beneficial, as it greatly reduces the weight of both of your X and Y axes.

 - Use short but fast retraction.
 On all 3 printers, I use retraction distance of just 2-3mm, and retraction speed of 70 mm/s.
-NO geared extruders and sh*t.
+NO geared extruders and shit.
 Also, I have set high extruder acceleration in my firmware – 7000 mm/s^2.
 For most prints, this retraction works very well.
-I’ve had rare cases, where there is some stringing with some specific models, in which case just increase the retraction distance with 2-3mm and retry.
+I’ve had rare cases, where there is some stringing with some specific models, in which case I just increase the retraction distance 1-2mm.
 Most of the time, with such high travel speeds the short retraction works very good.

-Here are some samples of my print quality with these speeds, from all 3 printers, sliced with Cura 2.7, and all printed with cheap Chinese PLA on 0.2mm layer height:
+Here are some samples of my print quality with these settings, from all 3 printers, sliced with Cura 2.7, and all printed with cheap Chinese PLA at 0.2mm layer height:

 Not bad at all.
 The 3D Benchy was one of the first prints after I converted the A6 to bowden.
 It required almost no additional tweaking – I just reused most of the settings from my AM8 Cura profile.